 That's what the end of the Bible's whole story speaks of in John's vision of the glory of a new heavens and a new earth.
-There he says God will be with his people forever and he'll wipe away every tear from every eye and death will be no more, neither shall there be mourning or crying or pain anymore, for the former things are passed away.
+There he says, God will be with his people forever.
+And he'll wipe away every tear from every eye.

+And death will be no more.
+Neither shall there be mourning or crying or pain anymore.
+For the former things are passed away.

-And in the coming of Jesus Christ as a sin bearer so powerful, the light of that new day of health, that new day of ultimate rightness has now dawned in this world.
+[49:41] And in the coming of Jesus Christ as a sin bearer so powerful.
+The light of that new day of health.
+That new day of ultimate rightness has now dawned in this world.

 It's not yet fully here.
-Peter's clear and plain about that.
+It is clear and plain about that.
 The whole Bible is.
-There's no wishful thinking, there's no utopianism in the Bible.
+There's no wishful thinking.
+There's no utopianism in the Bible.
 That is not yet our possession bodily.